 Once you are at peace with it, you need to ground yourself slowly back to the reality that you know.
 It might mean getting in touch with your inner self, surrounding yourself with good friends, listing down the things you should be thankful for, or whatever your coping mechanism is.
 With this comes zooming out and putting things into perspective, reminding yourself that everything is okay as of the moment, contrary to what your brain is telling you.

 Most importantly, remember to be more forgiving to yourself.
 You are human, and you have a vast margin for mistakes.
 Just as well, celebrate what you need to celebrate.
 Your success, no matter how small, are valid.
 It is okay to let in negative emotions, but do not let them linger.
+“Sometimes, it’s important to step back and examine what type of accommodations you make to avoid anxiety or to consider how anxiety interferes with your everyday life,” says Amy Morin.

 While it takes a great deal of emotional maturity and self-understanding to dissect your emotions healthily, it will surely save you in the long run.
 Take control of your anxiety.
 Cheers!